claudiocapanema/fedpredict/README.md

 The list of benefits of the plugin as listed as follows:

-1. **High accuracy**: it pushes up FL accuracy without requiring additional training!
-2. **Support for dynamic data**: it is designed for stationary and non-stationary non-IID data.
+1. **High performance**: achieve high performance in heterogeneous data.
+2. **High efficiency for FL**: achieve high performance even when training less.
-3. **Concept drift**: FedPredict makes the model almost instantly adapt to the new scenario when concept drift occurs.
+3. **Concept drift-awareness**: FedPredict makes the model almost instantly adapt to the new scenario when concept drift occurs.
 4. **Task independent**: apply FedPredict for any type of deep neural network task.
-2. **Easy to use**: no modifications are necessary in the training stage of your solution!
+5. **Easy to use and modular**: no modifications are necessary in the training stage of your solution!
-3. **Low computational cost**: it is composed of simple operations.
+6. **Lightweight**: it is composed of simple operations.
+7. **Low downlink communication cost**: FedPredict server compresses global model parameters.

 Just plug and play!